Oxycodone Hydrochloride (ox-i-KOE-done hye-droe-KLOR-ide)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to oxycodone, codeine, hydrocodone, dihydrocodeine, morphine, Tylox®, Tylenol® No. 3, or Vicodin®.
-You should not use this medicine if you have serious breathing problems (such as severe asthma) or a serious bowel problem called paralytic ileus.
+Do not use this medicine if you have had an allergic reaction to oxycodone, codeine, dihydrocodeine, hydrocodone, or morphine.
+Do not use this medicine if you are breastfeeding, or if you have serious breathing problems, paralytic ileus, or stomach or bowel blockage.

 How to Use This Medicine